guanix/nrf24L01_plus/README.md

 # nrf24L01+ Radio Library

+This version has been modified for Arduino.
+The README is not yet updated for that.

 This library is probably not the most efficient way of using the nrf24L01+ modules but probably the most portable and the basic one.

 This library enables the auto acknowledgement and auto retransmission features of the nrf24L01+ in static length payload mode.